natalieassaad/DS4002_CS3/README.md

 # DS4002_CS3

 ## Spam or Ham Identification Case Study
+This repository includes all materials necessary to replicate this study on spam or ham email detection.
+The goal of this project is to produce three machine learning models (K-nearest neighbors, logistic regression, and decision trees) and evaluate model performance based on precision and accuracy to determine which model is most effective at identifying spam emails.

 ## Background Materials
 The hook document containing the motivation behind this case study can be found at__.
 The rubric includes a description for each component necessary for completion of the case study.
 This document can be found at___.
 Finally, this repository also contains various reference materials that will help with completing the code.
 Please find these materials at___.